aws/aws-cdk-rfcs/text/0507-subnets.md

 When you create a component that needs to be placed in a subnet, you can provide a subnet selection, which informs the `Vpc` construct which actual subnet to pick.
-On the other hand, if you already have an `ISubnet` instance where you want to place a component, you can provide it directly.
 For example, to create an `ApplicationLoadBalancer`:

 ```ts
 const subnet1 = vpc.addSubnet(/*...*/);